gitYasir/hangman420/README.md

 ## Description

-    This is my second project at AiCore.
+This is my second project at AiCore, where I aimed to create an engaging Hangman game playable on the terminal/console.
+The project leverages fundamental Object-Oriented Programming (OOP) principles, encapsulating game logic within the Hangman class.
+Key functionalities include word selection, user input validation, and list manipulation for game state tracking.
+The game employs a structured game loop, allowing repeated user input until game completion conditions are met.

 ### Aim:

 To build a hangman game that can be played on the terminal/console

 ## What I learned